lightbasenl/platforms/packages/doc-tool/README.md

 Validate your custom frontmatter of a page via one of the [Standard Schema](https://github.com/standard-schema/standard-schema?tab=readme-ov-file#what-schema-libraries-implement-the-spec) implementers.
-Note that doc-tool also uses some frontmatter keys, so either include these in your schema, or make sure that the validator accepts unknown keys.
+Note that doc-tool also uses some frontmatter keys, so either include these in your validation schema or make sure that the validator accepts unknown keys.

 ### `toc?: boolean`

 Defaults to `true`.
-Determines if table of contents are generated for all pages.
+Determine if the table of contents is generated for all pages.
 This can be overwritten per page via frontmatter

 ```md
 ---